mervecinar/NLP_Artificial_Intelligence_Recipe-Recommendation-System/README.md

     ```bash
      python app.py

+4. **Open in Browser**:
+    Navigate to http://127.0.0.1:5000 to start using the application.

- 4. Usage
+## Usage
-On the homepage, enter a sentence in the text input box that reflects your current mood.
+- the homepage, enter a sentence in the text input box that reflects your current mood.
-Click the "Analyze" button.
+- Click the "Analyze" button.
-The application will analyze your mood and suggest appropriate recipes.
+- The application will analyze your mood and suggest appropriate recipes.